pnp/cli-microsoft365/docs/manual/docs/cmd/azmgmt/flow/flow-run-list.md

 To get information about the specified Microsoft Flow, you have to first connect to the Azure Management Service using the [azmgmt connect](../connect.md) command.

-By default, the command will try to retrieve Microsoft Flows you own.
-If you want to retrieve Flow owned by another user, use the `asAdmin` flag.

 If the environment with the name you specified doesn't exist, you will get the `Access to the environment 'xyz' is denied.` error.

 If the Microsoft Flow with the name you specified doesn't exist, you will get the `The caller with object id 'abc' does not have permission for connection 'xyz' under Api 'shared_logicflows'.` error.
-If you try to retrieve a non-existing flow as admin, you will get the `Could not find flow 'xyz'.` error.

 ## Examples